corsairmarks/enable_all_species_traits_for_leaders/mod/README.md

     * Allow Machine Units to keep Synthetic leader traits if Leader Traits: Synthetic Leader Traits for Machine Units is also installed
 * 2.2.0 Mark as compatible for Stellaris 3.2 "Herbert" - no script changes
 * 2.2.1 Fix Clone Soldier bug that didn't take into account leader class
+* 2.3.0 Mark as compatible for Stellaris 3.3 "Libra" - no script changes

 ## Source Code